Powerlearnproject/se-assignment-5-Andrea-tailas/README.md

 The Status Bar is located at the bottom of the VS Code window.
 It provides useful information and controls, including:

-Current Line and Column Number: Shows the cursor’s position in the active file.
+.Current Line and Column Number: Shows the cursor’s position in the active file.
-Programming Language Mode: Displays the current file's language mode, which you can change by clicking on it.
+.Programming Language Mode: Displays the current file's language mode, which you can change by clicking on it.
-Branch and Repository Status: Shows the current Git branch and repository status.
+.Branch and Repository Status: Shows the current Git branch and repository status.
-Error and Warning Counts: Indicates the number of errors and warnings in the current file.
+.Error and Warning Counts: Indicates the number of errors and warnings in the current file.
-Live Server: If you have the Live Server extension installed, it provides a button to start the server.
+.Live Server: If you have the Live Server extension installed, it provides a button to start the server.
-Notifications: Shows information about tasks, updates, and other notifications.
+.Notifications: Shows information about tasks, updates, and other notifications.

 4. Command Palette: